colinmcglone/LeastEfficientThermometer/readme.md

 # Automated Kettle

+This project merges the simplicity of a simple electric kettle with the complexity of a microcontroller to create a project which can expand to fit the spare time of it's creator.

+This project uses the arduino system for ease of use, the libraries for the thermometer and displays are well done and do almost all the work for us.

 ## Physical Description

 The modified parts of this kettle consist of a Serial 7 Segment Display, which has four 7 segment digits and an ATMega328, a potentiometer, a waterproof thermometer, and a piezo speaker.